tony-aw/tinycodet/README.md

 rm(list=ls()) # clearing everything
 ```

-The above code is run *without* attaching `dplyr`, `powerjoin`, or its
+The above code is run *without* attaching `dplyr`, `powerjoin`,
-dependencies.
-So none of the problems with attaching a package is
+`magrtittr`, or its dependencies.
+So none of the problems with attaching
-present.
+a package is present.

 What follows are descriptions of the functions that together form this
 new, infix-operator friendly **&** multi-package assignment friendly,